Skip to content

 A DXP is an integrated set of core technologies that support the composition, management, delivery, and optimization of contextualized digital experiences across multiple channels and devices.

 Those folks speaking about “Architecture” in this context.
 Thus DXPs architecture is designed to provide consistent and personalized digital interactions, facilitating a seamless experience for users across various touch points such as websites, mobile apps, and social media platforms.
 Sounds like a lot of complexity to tackle in DXPs.
 We need an engineering strategy that supports it well.
-So id like to the the term DXP as the description of the target system from the customers perspective.
+So I’d like to the treat term DXP as the description of the target system from the customers perspective.

 Composable Architecture

 To build great products and DXPs, organizations strive to stay competitive in an ever-evolving digital world.
 So, composable architecture emerges as a powerful strategy for building resilient, future-proof applications.
 I’m using the word strategy consciously here.
 Strategy is more inclusive, it not only focuses on the technical aspects of the future system, it rather describes a shared and inclusive strategy on how an organization gets to a resilient and future proof system.
 This strategy might include organization/team building activities, product strategies, UX/design sub-strategies, platform team’s strategy, maybe even sales and marketing and more.
-If you not following me on that one, at least you should agree, that this is easier to create as common language with different (non technical) roles by putting it this way rather than using engineers language.
+If you are not following me on that one, at least you should agree, that this is easier to create as common language with different (non technical) roles by putting it this way rather than using engineers language.

 However we can stay technically in this article and give this discussion more depth by defining composability.